 The EIA covered both the environmental aspects of proposed mining operations in Mirador and community and social plans associated with the same project.
 During the lengthy preparation of the EIA, the company worked closely with the MEM to ensure that the report met all required government guidelines and regulations.
 The Mirador EIA is one of the most comprehensive documents on social and environmental issues ever submitted to the MEM in Ecuador for a mining project.
-The submission of the EIA and subsequent approval followed an extensive consultation process with local communities, which was carried out in late November and early December 2005.
+The submission of the EIA and subsequent approval followed an extensive consultation process with local communities carried out in late November and early December 2005.

-As a requirement of the MEM's approval of the EIA, the company was required to post US \$3,019,539 (\$3,518,971) in favour of the MEM as a security deposit against the company's obligations under the EIA.
-The required security deposit amount will be reviewed on an annual basis by the MEM and will be adjusted as the project progresses to completion.
+As a requirement of the MEM's approval of the EIA, the company was required to post US \$3,019,539 (\$3,486,360) in favour of the MEM as a security deposit against the company's obligations under the EIA.
+The required security deposit amount is reviewed on an annual basis by the MEM and subject to adjustment as the project progresses to completion.

 In September 2006, the company filed an amendment to the EIA to allow for mill, tailings and dump location changes to the original mine plan.
-Public consultations were successful and the company expects to receive approval of the amended EIA in the first half of 2007.
+Subsequent public consultations were successful and the company expects to receive approval of the amended EIA in 2007.